FooqX/Applications/README.md

-# Applications
+# My software stuff
-Here I will probably post my applications that you can use
+Here I will probably post my applications/software that you can use
+* Read the license before doing anything

+Enjoy!